meteor-velocity/velocity/README.md

 You can run the tests with: `./ci.sh`

-Add or edit tests in: `test-app/tests/`.
+Add or edit end to end tests in: `test-app/tests/`.

+The Jasmine unit and integration tests are located in `tests/` and added via package.js `Package.onTest`.
+You can run only the unit and integration tests with `./run-jasmine.js`.

 ##### 4. Code conventions